osblue13/todoapicore/README.md

     docker build -t <yourusername>/imagename .
 Build the docker image

-    docker run -d -p 8080:5000 --link yourrediscontainer:redis imagename Run the container by linking it to your redis container
+    docker run -d -p 8080:5000 --net=yournetwork_name --name container_name imagename
+Run the container in the same network as the redis container

+    docker pull redis
+    docker run --net=yournetwork_name --name=redis redis
+Run the redis container in the same network.
+Make sure to set the name of the container as 'redis'